codevogel/pls/README.md

        ```bash:
        pls add_alias --alias  "hello" --command "echo 'Hello, World!'" --destination local
        ```
-       Note that this is a shorter equivalent of the above command:
+       > ℹ️ Note: This is a shorter equivalent of the above command:
        ```bash:
        pls a -a "hello" -c "echo 'Hello, World!'" -d local
        ```
 2. To execute the alias, run `pls hello`.
     You should first be prompted to confirm that you indeed want to run this command.
 Enter `y` or `Y` and press `Return`.

-    > ℹ️ Note that when you execute the alias another time, `pls` will have cached usage of the command, and you will not be prompted until the command (or location of the file) changes.
+    > ℹ️ Note: When you execute the alias another time, `pls` will have cached usage of the command, and you will not be prompted until the command (or location of the file) changes.

     ```
     ❯ ./pls hello